Processing math: 100%

 The elementary row/column operations on matrices are:

-1) Multiplying the $i$-th row (column) by a number $\lambda \ne 0$.
+1) Multiplying the i-th row (column) by a number λ0.

-2) Adding the $j$-th row/column multiplied by a number $\lambda$ to the $i$-th row/column.
+2) Adding the j-th row/column multiplied by a number λ to the i-th row/column.

-3) Exchanging the rows/columns $i$ and $j$.
+3) Exchanging the rows/columns i and j.

 The interesting thing is that for square matrices each of these operations can be accomplished by matrix multiplication.